Bake someone happy this month. Include cookies. And make it easy on yourself with these eight simple steps to better cookie baking.

-When FishChick5 saw me taking photos of these cookies and the miniature mugs of milk, she probably asked me five times when she could drink the milk and eat the cookies.
+Since she was a little girl, whenever FishChick8 sees me taking photos of cookies and miniature mugs of milk, she asks me multiple times when can she drink the milk and eat the cookies.
 The tray and the miniature cut-glass mugs were just screaming, “FANCY!
 EAT ME!
 DRINK ME!”

 Cookies on a tray with a glass of milk, mug of cocoa, or cup of hot tea are so inviting and comforting.
 And that’s what cookies should be.
 They should welcome you home and bring you comfort on a hard day.

 So bake a lot of cookies this month.
 And enjoy them with your peeps!